troglobit/misc/.github/ISSUE_TEMPLATE/feature-request.md

 ## General Information

-You can help out by [sponsoring][1] development or [contributing][2] a pull request for its support.
-Use this issue for discussions around this topic.
+Anyone can help out by [sponsoring][1] development of new features or [contributing][2] pull requests.

+Please use this issue for discussions related to the feature.

 [1]: https://github.com/kernelkit/infix/blob/main/.github/SUPPORT.md
 [2]: https://github.com/kernelkit/infix/blob/main/.github/CONTRIBUTING.md